laffan/gh-pages-demo/README.md

 ---

 3. Select the branch you would like to expose as a website.
-(Make sure you save!)
+(It'll probably be main.
+Make sure you save!)
 ![Select the main branch.](/step_images/step-3.png)

 ---